edmistond/davidedmiston_hugo/content/about/index.md

 I'm an experienced polyglot software developer who's worked across the entire stack in a variety of languages.
 I've been in the industry for over two decades now, with a track record of consistently delivering projects with substantial business value to my employers and to our clients.

-As an experinced senior developer, I take a pragmatic, learning-oriented approach to software development.
+As an experienced senior developer, I take a pragmatic, learning-oriented approach to software development.
 I believe strongly that:

 * Outstanding developers, including seniors and team leads, are interested in _good_ engineering, not solely _their_ engineering.
 * Outstanding developers always check their egos at the door.